puct9/c4ai/README.md

 - `training_pipeline.py` will not use `selfplay_v2.py` by default.
 At least not until I make finishing touches to the `C4UCT` binary.
 I'm no big C++ dev so doing this is half messing around and half torture.
+You can make it use `selfplay_v2.py` by changing line 15 `from selfplay import do_selfplay` to import from `selfplay_v2`.
+Be aware of the issues I mentioned above though.
 - If you have something to add, cough it up.